Manager as Coach

-Give leaders the tools, skills, and motivation to become more coach-like in their interactions.
+Give you the tools, skills, and motivation to become more coach-like in your interactions.

-Encourage leaders to ask more, and to tell less, in order to facilitate a higher level of engagement in all interactions
+Encourage you to ask more, and to tell less, in order to facilitate a higher level of engagement in all interactions.

-Assist leaders to find ways of being that unlocks potential in themselves and others.
+Assists you to find ways of being that unlocks potential in yourself and others.

 Understand the benefits of a more coach-like mindset